keithalewis/papers/ct.md

 _Grp_ is the category of groups: the objects are groups and the arrows are _homomorphisms_ (functions) that preserve the group structure.

+_Vec_ is the category of vector spaces: the objects are vector spaces and the arrows are linear transformations.

+Rings, fields, and algebras provide more examples.
+The theme of category theory is how to provide a unified treatment of various mathematical notions.

+A _Preset_ is a set wtih a relation `<=` that is reflexive and transitive.
+The notion predates Category Theory, but this maps perfectly into the the definition of a category.
+The objects are elements of the set and there is an arrow `x -> y` if and only if `x <= y`.

+The identity arrow is the relexive property and composition is the transitive law.
+Putting on your category theory goggles lets you see things that would not be obvious otherwise.